 Innodata collects and uses Personal Data of EU and UK Website Visitors, Business Contacts and Third-Parties as permitted by law, including for the following purposes:

 - to provide products and services as well as support to our customers;

 - to personalize our customers’ experience with Innodata;

 - to keep our customers informed of our products and services that may be of interest;

 - to gather demographic data and aggregate such data for trends and statistical purposes;

 - to communicate with corporate suppliers and business partners about business matters; and

-- to invoice, collect and remit payments to EU Business Contacts.
+- to invoice, collect and remit payments to EU and UK Business Contacts.